arstropica/KnightsTour/README.md

 # KnightsTour
-Simple brute-force approach to the knight's tour problem
+Simple approach to solving the knight's tour problem based on Warnsdorff’s algorithm for minimum accessibility.

 ## Installation